CihatKOCAK/angular_todo_app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.6.

+## For Created new APP

+npm i -g @angular/cli --> for installation angular ng new [PROJECT_NAME] --directory ./ --> for create a new project for this folder

+## Create Components Folder and includes

+ng generate component  components/Todos || ng g c components/Todos

+--> create components/Todos folder and files

+### For Include

+<app-todos></app-todos>

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.